Fingertips/WAD/README.md

      $ travis encrypt S3_CREDENTIALS="XXXXXXXXXXXXXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" --repo account/reponame

-If you're already using other encrypted variables you can add another `secure` key to the configuration or re-encrypt all of the settings.
-Please read Travis-CI documentation to figure out how that works.
-Good luck!

 When all of that is done, you should end up with something like this:

-    install: "touch ~/do_not_run_bundle"
-    before_script: "bin/wad"
+    install: "bin/wad"
     script: "bundle exec rake test:all"
     env:
+      global:
         - S3_BUCKET_NAME=unique-wad-bucket-name
         - S3_REGION=eu-west-1
         secure: "OTpNPEmXlMm70P4y6sE419Rr…"

+If you're already using other encrypted variables you can add another `secure` key to the configuration or re-encrypt all of the settings.
+Please read Travis-CI documentation to figure out how that works.
+Good luck!

 ### Setting up S3